MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/add-and-configure-the-recommended-items-and-popular-items-web-part.md

      ![Edit PIWP](../media/OTCSP_EditPIWP.png)

 3. In the Web Part tool pane, select **Change query**.
-This optin opens a dialog.
+This option opens a dialog.

 4. In the **Restrict by app** section, select **Specify a URL** and enter the URL of your Authoring site.